Emanuele96/trivial_entur_scooter_webapp/README.md

 # Scouting: a scooter scouting app
-A project choosen by me as case problem for NoA Ignite job process.
-Only costrain was time, being not much over 3 hours.
+A project choosen by me as case problem in a job application process.
 Data from Entur freely available at https://developer.entur.org/pages-mobility-docs-mobility-v2

 ## Development server